urvishp13/Expression-Evaluation/docs/testcases.md

 `#44`             &rarr; try expression with multidigit integers</br>
 `#45`             &rarr; try expression with spaces & tabs (the "\t" is replaced by an actual tab in the expression)</br>
 `#46 and 47`      &rarr; try expression with scalar of negative value

+The `NaN`'s are used to circumvent an error message and make the usage of the app more fluid.